 Your cat may have watched you kiss your partner hello or goodbye at the door.
 Maybe you have even kissed your cat, before offering a treat or a nice, long scratch.
 This will trigger endorphins in your cat’s brain, and they’ll associate kissing with love and affection.
 This makes it a behavior they will be keen to emulate, as it will result in a reward.

 This limitation does not begin and end with kisses.
 You may find that your cat uses its litter tray whenever you head to the bathroom.
 If you fix yourself a drink, your cat may lap from their water bowl.
 Felines, especially young kittens, take their cues from their owners.
 As far as your pet is concerned, you are another cat.
-This means that will behave the same way as you, assuming you have lessons to impart.
+This means that it will behave the same way as you, assuming you have lessons to impart.

 Do Cats Kiss With Their Nose?